 Specific Course Requirements

-AC/SAC/ENG/COMM 601: Interdisciplinary Approaches to Digital Studies, or equivalent, will be offered yearly.
-Its core topics will include the history of the Internet, digital formats, and early computing culture, an introduction to software studies, platform studies, digital media theory, and discussion of critical theory and its relation to digital technology studies.
+The Digital Studies core course, AMCULT 610 (previously AMCULT 601), or equivalent, will be offered yearly.
+Its central topics will include the history of the Internet, digital formats, and early computing culture, an introduction to software studies, platform studies, digital media theory, and discussion of critical theory and its relation to digital technology studies.
 The core seminar is cross listed with American Culture and Screen Arts and will be cross listed with English and Communications.
 Versions of this course are taught in all four departments, ensuring that with the coordination the DS certificate will afford, students will be guaranteed regular access to it under a range of rubrics.
 This course introduces students to the central analytical approaches, theories, and methods in the field of Digital Studies.
 The content of the course will be developed collaboratively by the core faculty in the Program (in order to ensure breadth of disciplinary coverage) and will include both canonical texts in the field and emergent scholarship.

 Students in this course will learn key skills and methods relating to digital histories and communities as well as the various disciplinary rubrics through which Digital Studies is elaborated.
 Versions of this course may include digital literary and historical studies, studies of immigration and citizenship (within the fields of sociology and political science) and digital media theory.
 As a true interdisciplinary "introduction" to the study of digital culture, the pedagogical aim of this course will be to help graduate students develop the background knowledge, theoretical language and methodological skills needed to analyze the histories, cultural production, and material realities of digital culture.
 Beyond the required seminar, students will chose their three additional courses to fit with a proposed "theme of study" such as digital cultural production and design, digital identity (race, class, sexuality, gender}, social media and digital publics, digital networks and politics, digital policy, among others.

 a.
-They may take a three unit graduate or advanced undergraduate digital skill building course in the Stamps School of Art and Design, EECS, or other relevant college.
+They may take a three unit graduate or advanced undergraduate digital skill building course in the Stamps School of Art and Design, EECS, or other relevant college (i.e. CLARCH 865 Digital Publication in the Humanities).

 c.
 They may take a one to three-unit lab course taught by a DS faculty member that facilitates peer skill sharing and hosts experts from the Library, l.S.S., or other sites of expertise.
 This option gives students wide exposure to the resources available to them on this campus and builds relationships between them.
 They can also work with a DS faculty member to create an independent creative project (e.g. the creation of a digital archive, art installations, or media production) of at least 60 hours of work over a semester or the Spring or Summer 6-week term.